tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 1. On lines 10 and 80, rename `advertisementsv12` to `advertisements`.
 The `Version` tag you have been modifying will handle tracking what version of the service is running on the Datadog Platform.

 1. After making these changes, reapply the version `1.2` manifest.
-With the `1.2` service already running, `kubectl apply -f k8s-yaml-files/advertisements.yaml` will reconfigure our service and deployment with the new name.
+With the `1.2` service already running, `kubectl apply -f k8s-yaml-files/advertisements.yaml`{{execute}} will reconfigure our service and deployment with the new name.
 Within a few minutes, the only running deployment you should see in <a href=https://app.datadoghq.com/apm/service/advertisements>APM > Services > advertisements</a> will be the `1.2` version.

 ![1.2 running](./assets/deployment_1_2.png)

-Great job.
 At a glance we can see an 0% error rate along with a drastically lower latency.

+1. Lastly, we can take down the canary as all traffic has now been shifted to the main `advertisements` service which has been upgraded to version `1.2`.
+Using `kubectl delete deployments.apps advertisementsv12 && kubectl delete service advertisementsv12 && kubectl delete pod <name of advertisements v12 pod>`.